Danske Bank: Lithuania

 Origins of Danske Bank in Lithuania traces back to 1994 when Lietuvos Vystymo bankas (Lithuanian Development Bank) was established.
 Lietuvos Vystymo bankas was acquired by Sampo in 2000, and after acquisition of Sampa Bank by Danske, Sampo bankas became a branch of Danske Bank.

 In 2015 Danske Bank established an IT service centre for its group of companies, Danske Group IT Lietuva (DGITL), in Vilnius.
 During the past years, Danske Bank has employed more than 4,000 employees in Lithuania.
 In 2019, Danske Bank announced its intentions of ceasing all banking operations in Lithuania, but keeping the local back-office active for internal activities.

 Sweden

 Like the other Scandinavian countries, Sweden is one of Danske Bank's largest markets.

 United Kingdom (Northern Ireland)

-Danske Bank's Northern Irish subsidiary Danske Bank UK was founded as the Northern Banking Partnership in Belfast in 1809.
+Danske Bank's Northern Irish subsidiary Northern Bank t/as Danske Bank was founded as the Northern Banking Partnership in Belfast in 1809.
 It became a public company in 1824 taking the name Northern Banking Company Limited.
 It became Northern Bank in 1970, after merging with the Belfast Banking Company.
 Northern Bank was one of the Big Four banks in Northern Ireland.
 Danske Bank bought the bank from National Australia Bank in December 2004, and Northern Bank continued to operate under its own name until it took on the name of its parent company as its trading name in November 2012.
 The bank is considered one of the leading retail banks in Northern Ireland with 44 branches and three business centres.